aleung27/personal-website/README.md

 Howdy!
 Welcome to the repository for my personal website.
 I'm a software engineer currently based in Sydney and thought it would be fun to finally get a personal website up and running and now, a couple of months later, here we are!

-The site itself is built using TypeScript, React and Gatsby and is automatically deployed through Netlify whenever a new commit is pusher to `master`.
-This was my first foray in using Gatsby and I found it really fast and flexible - just as promised.
+The site itself is built using TypeScript, React and Gatsby and is automatically deployed through Netlify whenever a new commit is pushed to `master`.
+This was my first foray into the world of Gatsby and I found it really fast and flexible - just as promised.
 Have a look around and feel free to reach out if you're interested in having a chat.

 <https://www.adam-leung.com>